Detecting Multilevel Manipulation from Limit Order Book via Cascaded Contrastive Representation Learning: Experiments

-This experiment aims to explore the role of the proposed cascaded LOB representation pipeline through an ablation study.
-On this basis, we further compare the impact of different structural choices on the final performance.
-All experiments use JFDS with OC-SVM under the combined loss function to ensure the specificity and controllability of the results.
+This experiment investigates the contribution of the Multilevel LOB Encoder in a cascaded architecture through an ablation study.
+We further examine how different architectural choices affect the multilevel manipulation detection performance.
+All settings use JFDS as the Contrastive Fusion Encoder with OC-SVM under the combined loss to ensure comparability.

-Based on Figure~\ref{fig:cascaded LOB RL}, the proposed cascaded structure proves effective, as it consistently improves model performance.
-The Transformer representation achieves the best results, significantly outperforming other models.
-While other models like LSTM and SimLOB also show improvements, CNN2 demonstrates a performance degradation, highlighting that not all models benefit.
-(TimesNet and FEDformer are not tested due to their incompatibility with LOB data shown in previous experiments.)
+As shown in Figure~\ref{fig:cascaded LOB RL}, the Multilevel LOB Encoder leads to consistent performance improvements, with the Transformer-based representation achieving the best results.
+While LSTM and SimLOB perform better, CNN2 exhibits performance degradation, suggesting that not all architectures are equally compatible for LOB representation.
+TimesNet and FEDformer are excluded due to their incompatibility with LOB inputs, as demonstrated in prior experiments.

-Notably, the cascaded representation pipeline has the most pronounced impact on the AUC-PR metric, with relatively smaller effects on the other two.
-This suggests its particular effectiveness in handling rare-event detection.
+Notably, the gains are most prominent in AUC-PR, with relatively smaller effects on AUROC and F4-score, indicating that the cascaded architecture is particularly effective for rare-event detection.

-This paper does not delve into the specific architectural design of the cascaded model, which is left for future work.
+A detailed architectural exploration of the Multilevel LOB Encoder is beyond the scope of this work and is left for future investigation.